Coffee House

 below, in the valley, was yet another world.
 The valleys had different

 trees and animals.
-Even the seasons were different.
+Even the seasons were different. --Ben Logan, from

 The Land Remembers: The Story of a Farm and Its People (1975)